Anvisa reinforces 'urgency' to end cruise season and speaks of 'risk to public health' | sea port

 This Sunday (2), passengers waiting to board the MSC Splendida, in Santos (SP) were informed that the ship would not continue its journey, after waiting at the boarding terminal throughout the day.
 Although the announcement to passengers was made only during this night, Anvisa informed that the vessel had already been notified on Saturday (1st) about the boarding impediment.

 The MSC Splendida had already had its operation interrupted on the 30th, with passengers isolated in their cabins.
-According to Anvisa, investigations conducted in recent days demonstrate that the Sars-Cov-2 virus is easily spread among people close to it on board ships and the chance of contracting Covid-19 on cruises is high.
+The ship’s epidemiological scenario was changed to level 4 this Sunday, which implies a quarantine for the vessel.

 Trip interrupted: shipments on a ship docked in Santos are suspended